CheickOumarDiaby/vagrant-environment/README.md

   <content><![CDATA[
 # ${1:DevOps Tools Installation for Lab}

-This project consists of installing devosp tools for test environment to train you on the use of this tool or either to make an environment close to that of production
+This project consists of installing devops tools for test environment to train you on the use of this tool or either to make an environment close to that of production

 ## Prerequisite